-3.2 Odour and Odour Extraction System Conditions
+3.2 Odour Conditions

-- 3.2.1 All emissions to air from the Permitted Installation shall be free from offensive odour, as perceived by an Authorised Person, outside the Site Boundary. - 3.2.2 By 3 months prior to the first acceptance of waste for use during Commissioning, the Operator shall prepare, implement, maintain and submit to SEPA an Odour Management Plan ("OMP") setting out the steps to be taken by the Operator to ensure that all appropriate preventative measures are taken against odour pollution and to ensure that Conditions 3.2.1 and 3.2.3 to 3.2.15 inclusive are complied with.
-Further guidance is provided in the SEPA Odour Guidance at www.sepa.org.uk. - 3.2.3 The OMP shall be based on SEPA Odour Guidance and include: - a) identification of those process operations which have the potential to be odorous; - b) identification of techniques to ensure all sources of potentially offensive odours are, as far as practicable, enclosed; - c) procedures for managing odour particularly when parts of the process are shutdown; - d) a methodology for undertaking an olfactory survey of the Permitted Installation daily with a site plan to identify locations for odour checks; - e) procedures for investigation, recording and subsequent remedial action following odour complaints or detection of odour during olfactory surveys; and, - f) details of the system of operational checks, periodic inspection and planned maintenance required by Condition 3.2.12 and Condition 3.2.13 on the Odour Extraction System which is required by Condition 3.2.7. - 3.2.4 The Operator shall record: - a) the results of each olfactory survey; - b) the results of each investigation and any remedial action undertaken in compliance with Condition 3.2.3e). - 3.2.5 At least every 2 years, or whenever there is a change which could have an impact on Emissions of odour, the Operator shall review the OMP required under Condition 3.2.2.
-Each review of this plan and any revisions shall be recorded and the revised OMP shall be reported to SEPA.
+- 3.2.1 All emissions to air from the Permitted Installation shall be free from offensive odour, as perceived by an Authorised Person, outside the Site Boundary. - 3.2.2 By 3 months prior to the first acceptance of waste for Commissioning of the Installation or part thereof, the Operator shall prepare, implement, maintain and submit to SEPA an Odour Management Plan ("OMP").
+The OMP shall set out the steps to be taken by the Operator to prevent and reduce emissions of odour at all times and to ensure that Conditions 3.2.3 to 3.2.6 inclusive are complied with.
+Further guidance is provided in the SEPA Odour Guidance at www.sepa.org.uk. - 3.2.3 The OMP shall be based on SEPA Odour Guidance and shall include as a minimum: - a) identification of those process operations which have the potential to be odorous;

+- b) identification of techniques to ensure all sources of potentially offensive odours are, as far as practicable, enclosed; - c) procedures for managing odour particularly when parts of the process are shutdown: - d) a methodology for undertaking an olfactory survey of the Permitted Installation daily with a site plan to identify locations for odour checks; and - e) procedures for investigation, recording and subsequent remedial action following odour complaints or detection of odour during olfactory surveys. - 3.2.4 The Operator shall record: - a) the results of each olfactory survey; and - b) the results of each investigation and any remedial action undertaken in compliance with Condition 3.2.3e). - 3.2.5 At least every 2 years, or whenever there is a change which could have an impact on emissions of odour, the Operator shall review the OMP required under Condition 3.2.2.
+Each review of this plan and any revisions shall be recorded and the revised OMP shall be reported to SEPA. - 3.2.6 All doors and openings to the tipping hall and areas where odour is likely to be generated shall be kept closed at all times other than: - a) to allow entry and exit of vehicles and personnel; or - b) where fitted with a louvre to allow the ingress of air to maintain a negative pressure within the tipping hall.